 The Middle School's STEM Technology Education courses are a strong component of the school's Exploratory Arts program.
-Students attend semester classes exploring a wide variety of STEM concepts.
-The curriculum is experience oriented and project based.
-Students gain experience in critical thinking, design and problem solving while being exposed to a variety of STEM processes which utilize traditional methods of material processing.
-Students also work with computer technology using CADD software in the area of drafting, and 3-D modeling as a means of concept and design development.
+Students meet every other day for a semester and explore STEM concepts via an experience-oriented and project-based curriculum.
+Students work with various tools and technology to develop their designs from ideation to creation.
+Students are challenged to think critically, design, and solve problems while utilizing various methods of material processing.
 These classes also serve as a precursor for the Technology program at the high school.
 This course meets every other day for a semester.

-Theatre 7
+Theatre & Communication 7

-Theater both reflects and is a reflection of our culture.
-In this introductory course the students will get an overview of the history of theater and its purpose in society.
-They will gain an understanding of theater as not only a storytelling art form, but as a business that employs professionals with varying skills.
-The students will have opportunities to create, perform, and critique theatrical performances.
-The skills and tools learned in this course can help students to gain self-confidence, boost their ability to think on their feet, and improve their public speaking skills.
-This course meets every other day for a semester.
+Theater both influences and reflects our culture.
+In this introductory course, students will get an overview of the many facets of theater and its role in society.
+The goal is for students to gain an appreciation and understanding of theater as not only a storytelling art form and a means of creative expression but also as a business that employs professionals with varying skills.
+The students will have opportunities to create, perform, and critique theatrical performances, as well as work on developing their public speaking skills.
+The skills and tools learned in this course can help students to gain self-confidence, boost their ability to think on their feet, and improve their speaking skills.

-GRADE 7 VPA Ensemble/Honors Courses
+VPA Ensemble/Honors Courses

-Honors Art 7
+Enriched Art 7